Die Hauptstadt, Capricorn

 Werner contemplated shooting through and disintegrating the barricade but then considered the possibility of the Elementalist being trained enough to pull up another barricade quickly before he’d be able to lock onto the Kaiser.
 If that was the case, then his location, methodology for attack, and presence would be known to the Kaiser’s guards.
 The Kaiser’s other guards also needed to be considered.
 Therefore—

 Maria can hold her own, Werner thought.
-Jericho, can you draw the Kaiser’s guards’ attention?
+Jericho, can you draw the attention of the Kaiser’s guards?
 Disguise yourself.

 Werner watched through their connection as Jericho peeled away from Maria’s tango with the military officers.
 The peacekeeper headed around the chancellery building and towards the earthen sphere that was rolling forward.
 With Cadence’s assistance, he transmuted over himself the appearance of a large group of Augen members.
 Werner provided Jericho with his vitae; and in turn, Jericho began to rapidly fire on the earthen tomb with the rifle conductor Kleine had conjured for him earlier.
 As the side of the dome Jericho was firing at began to chip away, the Elementalist—as expected—shifted more of the earth towards the onslaught, leaving the Kaiser’s back exposed.